swyxio/react-static-mdx/content/collections/talks2019/babel-macros.md

     - Babel Plugin Plugins
     - Compile time Libraries
   - demo some other macros
-  - big reveal - some visual
+  - reveal - some visual
   - Compilers are the next frontier
 - Act 6: New Voyage
   - how to get started